Atlae/Tablesetter/README.txt

 If you only need one thing all the time feel free to get rid of the inputs at the front and just use your own personal query.

-Credit to 9003's gotIssues (mostly sheetmaker.py) for providing the foundational code (taking links and putting them into an HTML table) and Svenskskit for the idea.
+Credit to 9003's gotIssues (mostly sheetmaker.py written by dithpri) for providing the foundational code (taking links and putting them into an HTML table) and Svenskskit for the idea.